AshFoster/pontoon-game/README.md

 The Pack of Cards class represents a pack of 52 cards and has a method to return a random card from the pack.
 This method simulates removing that card from the pack so when the next card is drawn any previously drawn cards cannot be drawn again.
 There is also a method to reset the pack to its default settings.
 Although this method has not been used within this project, I thought it made sense to add it to the class.

 The Hand class represents a players hand.
-It has an optional paramter of a Pack of Cards object.
+It has an optional parameter of a Pack of Cards object.
 If omitted it creates its own Pack of Cards object.
 The reason I added the optional parameter was for future maintainability, for example, 2 Hand objects drawing from the same Pack of Cards object.
 Though this wasn't actually needed for the project in its current state.

 The Hand class has methods to show which cards are in the hand, to add to the hand, to return the value of the hand, and to return the size of the hand (how many cards).

 The Pontoon Class represents the game itself.
 It has some constant variables declared for all pontoon objects which affect the game's scoring system.
 It has multiple other variables including a Hand object to represent the player's hand.
 Its main method is called play which runs the game's main loop.
-At the end of each round the end game function is called, displaying various different messages depending on the outcome.
+At the end of each round, the end game function is called, displaying various different messages depending on the outcome.
 Once all 5 rounds have been completed the update leaderboard function is called which does just that.
 The class also has a quit function which is called when the player chooses to quit, and a request name function which is called before the first loop of the game.

 ## Testing

-Throughout the development of this project I have tested it to make sure each part of it acts as I expect it to.
-Where user input is required I've tested for many invalid entires to make sure that the user is made aware of their error, and that they have the option to try again.
-I've made sure that the program logic flows correctly by playing through the game many times, sometimes amending the code so that specific outcomes occured so I could make sure everything acted as expected.
+Throughout the development of this project, I have tested it to make sure each part of it acts as I expect it to.
+Where user input is required I've tested for many invalid entries to make sure that the user is made aware of their error, and that they have the option to try again.
+I've made sure that the program logic flows correctly by playing through the game many times, sometimes amending the code so that specific outcomes occurred so I could make sure everything acted as expected.
 When necessary, I used print statements to check variable values.

 Most of the testing was done in the local terminal, but I've also tested it in the Code Institute's Heroku terminal after deployment.